 When illegal resources (such as resources related to pornography, drug, or gambling) are found on your origin server, they may still be accessible even after you delete them on the origin server because of node cache.
 To protect your network environment security, you can delete the cached resources through URL purge.

-Log in to the CDN Console, click Purge and Prefetch on the left sidebar, and submit a Purge URL or Purge Directory task.
-You can purge CDN and ECDN URLs/directories together.
+Log in to the CDN console, click Purge and Prefetch on the left sidebar, and submit a Purge URL or Purge Directory task:

 - The new quota will take effect immediately.
 The page will be refreshed automatically.
 You don’t need to click the refresh button frequently.

-- The quota can only be increased once a day.
+- Each quota can only be increased once a day.

 The acceleration domain name is